MaxNaeg/SciExplorer/readme.md

 ## Results

-The results achieved using the SciExplorer are available in the GitHub repository XXX.
+The results obtained using the SciExplorer framework are available in the GitHub repository [SciExplorerResults](https://github.com/MaxNaeg/SciExplorerResults.git).